ducati,750,900,SS,GTS,GT,Sport,Darmah,MHR,Italian,motorcycle

 Period advertisement - must be '75 as there are still singles and the "stop press" news is the wonderful new 860GT!

-Period UK Ducati ad Mick Walker, Sport Motor Cycles, Bryant's
+Period UK Ducati ad Mick Walker, Sport Motor Cycles

 Another period UK ad - interesting to compare the then new bike prices